frangucc/thenodechronbook/cards.md

 *represented by 5 sections of the first book, The Node Chronicles utilizes transmedia to help mentally organize and memorize 40 total EECS axioms (macro + micro) that when mix and matched are responsible for 80% of all new EECS systems.

 * Cleaning up of this table is needed as of 9-20-2016
+* Must bucket and differentiate between electrical and coding paradigms
+* Be sure to introduce these well in every chapter.

 | Awareness | Bio-mechanics | Bio-sensing | Robotics | Transmission |
 | -- | -- | -- | -- | -- |